Hakim-Latroch/CS50Web-Course-Projects/README.md

     ✅ Entry Page
     ✅ Index Page
     ✅ Search
-    ✅ New Page : in progress
+    ✅ New Page
+    ✅ Edit Page
-        ➡ Edit Page : in progress
+         ➡ Random Page : in progress

 ## Required tasks for this project as provided :
 <br>